luxonauta/printElements/README.md

 See the documentation site [here](https://luxonauta.github.io/printElementsDocs/).

+## Why?

+I just needed to print the contents of a static page that had previously been coded…

+Doing this shouldn't be difficult, however, at the time it cost me a great deal of my time!
+Changing the style took dozens of steps to get it the way I wanted the PDF to look (simple, just the content!).

-## :monocle_face: What does it do?
+## How does it work?

-This JS library, allow to select the HTML files tags to be transformed into a PDF, for printing or not.
+With this lib, you can select the tags of your HTML files that you want the PDF or Print to be generated.

-Also, the tags that not will be included according to a specific class; see more details below. :wink:.
+In addition to the tags that will not be printed according to a specific class.

-## Quick Start
+## Install

-### CDN

-To use printElements by CDN, copy the code with the CDN provided by the :mechanical_arm:[jsDeliver](https://www.jsdelivr.com/?docs=gh) service, below:
+You can use printElements by CDN, provided by the jsDeliver service, below:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/aqazix/printElements@latest/dist/printElements.min.css">